 - Continuous: This isn’t a project with a start and end date.
 Technology will continue to evolve and call for adaptations to current processes, which means you need to keep learning and evolving.

 - Data-driven: This includes not only collecting and analyzing data about your customers but measuring what’s happening inside your company too.

 - Customer-centric: Ultimately, these shifts are all focused on providing better service and a better experience for your customers.

 Notice that none of these is about what your company does; they’re about how you do things.
-A digital transformation doesn’t change the core values or offerings of your business.
-Instead, it’s about developing a connected workplace culture and acquiring the tools that will support your strategic goals.
+Digital transformation companies don’t change the core values or offerings of their business.
+Instead, it’s about developing a connected workplace culture and acquiring digital transformation tools that will support strategic goals.